SquidBytes/LightningROD/README.md

 Migrating from Postgresql to InfluxDB.
  - This should make it easier for new users to setup
  - HomeAssistant talks to InfluxDB easily
 This would allow logs to be put into the database from HomeAssistant sensors.
-Which, depending on the sensors the user has, could expand the dashboard to include Trips or other information from HomeAssistant
+Which, depending on the sensors the user has, could expand the dashboard to include Trips taken or other information from various sensors.

- - I am also working on the `fordpass-ha` integration to implementing charging sensors, and charging actions This is why it makes the most sense to move to InfluxDB.
+ - I am also working on the `fordpass-ha` integration to implement charging sensors, and charging actions (Stop Charging, Start Charging, etc).
+This is why it makes the most sense to move to InfluxDB.
 This would make LightningROD mainly just be a collection of Grafana dashboards.
 However, if someone is not running HomeAssistant I will maintain the script downloading charge logs.